In Australia, most married couples typically own property such as real estate as joint tenants in equal shares.

 - Seeking Legal Advice: Due to the complexities and potential ramifications of altering property ownership types, consulting with a family law expert or property lawyer is imperative.
 They can guide you through the process, ensure you’ve followed all necessary legal procedures, and help safeguard your interests.

-While converting joint tenancy to tenants in common post-divorce can seem daunting, it provides an avenue for co-owners to clearly define and protect their individual interests in a jointly-owned property.
+While converting joint tenancy to tenants in common post-divorce can seem daunting, it provides an avenue for co-owners to clearly define and protect their interests in a jointly-owned property.

 With the right guidance and understanding, it can be a strategic step towards securing one’s financial future after a marital separation.